Step 5: Dispose Of Records at the End of Their Retention Period and Document Their Disposal

 Units should establish a regular routine for disposing of official records as suits the work of the particular unit – typically once a year, at the end of the University’s fiscal year or academic year.

 A fillable PDF records destruction form and instructions for completing the form are available on the records destruction form instructions page.
 If your unit uses an alternate means of documenting records destruction, your documentation should include all of the information in the records destruction form.
 As mentioned above, the completed records destruction form is itself a University record with a retention period of 7 years.
+The completed forms belong to the draft records class IM60 – Information Collections Management, in the Information Management & Technology (IM) section of WatClass.

 The Freedom of Information and Protection of Privacy Act (FIPPA) requires that disposal records not contain any personal information.
 For example, when documenting the destruction of student records or employment files, the names or other personal information of the students or employees cannot be included on the destruction form.